Hero Image

 Anisa Khadem Nwachuku, 2011

 Anisa is a Sustainable Development and Global Health consultant.
 Her work challenges core assumptions shaping development and the balance of economic power.
-At present, Anisa is a Senior COVID-19 Strategy Advisor at UNDP - United Nations Development Progam.
+At present, Anisa is a Senior COVID-19 Strategy Advisor at UNDP - United Nations Development Program.

 José Carlos Orihuela, 2010